Auth0 signup fraud

 const email = (event.user.email || '').toLowerCase();

 // 1.
-Disposable email domain blocklist
+Disposable email domain

-if (disposableDomains.has(domain)) {
+if (DISPOSABLE.has(domain)) {

-api.access.deny('disposable_email', 'Disposable email domains are not allowed');
+api.access.deny('disposable_email', 'Disposable email addresses are not allowed.');

 return;